History

 Triplit

-Triplit is an open source query engine and sync engine for local first and collaborative applications.
-It was a successor to the CRDT syncing system we built for Aspen Spaces, and after trying to find something that worked for us.
-It gained popularity after a Hacker News launch and has grown to 2.8k+ stars on GitHub, 4k+ npm weekly downloads, and is serving hundreds of users building apps in a variety of use cases, from finance to farm management to games.
+Triplit is an open source realtime database for local first and collaborative applications.
+It is the highly optimized successor to the CRDT syncing system we built for Aspen Spaces that was able to handle the complexities of real-time data synchronization without tying together tools from 5-6 different vendors.
+It gained popularity after a Hacker News launch and has grown to 2.8k+ stars on GitHub, 4k+ npm weekly downloads, and is powering hundreds of apps across fintech, agtech, event management, and more.

 Aspen Spaces

-After sunsetting the Aspen Browser, and inspired by what worked we tried to address what felt like a growing gap in social apps: as apps moved towards algorithmic content feeds, there weren't as many spaces to connect with your friends.
+After sunsetting the Aspen Browser (and inspired by the positive reception to collaboration and digital connectedness) we tried to address what felt like a growing gap in social apps: as apps moved towards algorithmic content feeds, there weren't as many spaces to connect with your friends.
 So we built Aspen Spaces, a social platform that let you curate a space for the various groups in your life.
-Each space could install "mini apps" (polls, games, etc) to personalize the experience and the social graph was based on the members of the space - solving the network effect problem.
+It was a group-centric messenger with built-in collaborative "mini-apps" like reminders, schedules, notes, photos, polls, and a few games.
 The mini apps themselves were built with web technologies (ran in webviews), and there was an API for developers to build their own realtime, mobile friendly experiences.
-Although the app had daily usage within our own network, it failed to expand beyond that.
-This was a good lesson in stated preferences vs revealed preferences.
-It remains true however that my most meaningful interactions occur in "non broadcast" spaces like messaging apps.
+Although the app had daily usage within our own network, it failed to expand meaningfully beyond that.
+This was a good lesson in stated preferences vs revealed preferences, as excited user feedback didn't match usage data.
+It remains true in my estimation however that my most meaningful interactions occur in "non broadcast" spaces like messaging apps.
 The developer API was also never released and we were a little too early for generative AI to help us bootstrap developers as we planned.
 It would have been very interesting to see this in the "vibe coding" era.

 Aspen Browser

 At a time when SaaS and productivity software were popular, we built the Aspen Browser - a "web browser for work".
-This materialized in an always-on "dock" that provided quick access to your most used web apps, along with a slick window manager for multitasking.
-As well we had a "spaces" feature that allowed you to create and switch between different workspaces, all of which could be shared and edited collaboratively.
-Although we had a generally positive reception, particularly from power users, there is A LOT that people expect from a browser and we didnt feel we had enough of an edge to compete with Chrome, etc and separately OSs and window managers in the long run.
-As well, the browser was built with electron and electron apps being heavy was a concern.
-What felt most compelling to us and other users in the product was the collaborative nature of the workspaces - this would go on to inspire our later work.
+It had an always-on "dock" that provided quick access to your most used web apps, a slick window manager for multitasking, and “Spaces” - shareable workspaces you could switch between and edit collaboratively to keep Gmail/Jira/GitHub/etc. grouped by context.
+Although we had a generally positive reception, particularly from power users, there is A LOT that people expect from a browser and we didn't feel we had enough of an edge to compete with established browsers and separately OSs and window managers in the long run.
+As well, the browser was built with electron and the performance characteristics of electron apps was a concern.
+However, what we heard back from users was that the most compelling aspect of the product was the collaborative nature of the workspaces - this would go on to inspire our later work.

 Accepted to YC W21